API Quickstart

 Most integrations start with these four steps:

-- publish the app
+- find the app you want to automate

-2. Create An App
+1. Find An App

-curl -X POST https://getdrio.com/api/v1/apps \
+curl -X POST https://getdrio.com/api/v3/apps/app_123/integrations/integration_123/operations/import-tools \

 -H "Authorization: Bearer ACCESS_TOKEN" \